 In the meantime, know that you don’t have to deal with domestic violence alone, and if you’re trying to make your life safer by pursuing a divorce you definitely shouldn’t be alone.
-Contact Sadek and Cooper for your free case review.
+Contact Sadek and Cooper for your confidential case review.
 We can help you reclaim your life.

 Marriages can fail for a number of reasons.
 Some marriages run into difficulties due to disagreements regarding between the husband and wife in how children should be raised.
 In other circumstances, one partner may decide that he or she wishes to re-prioritize his or her life in a way that does not comport with marital expectations.
 However, in other circumstances the failure of the marriage may be the result of a mentally or physically abusive spouse.
 While the non-abusive spouse may endeavor to change his or her spouse, these attempts are often unsuccessful and the abuse continues.
 At some point, physical or verbal attacks may motivate a spouse to seek a divorce.